All Episodes

 I think we fear that we may have a president desperately seeking to hold on to his job in the face of a firestorm of criticism and calls for him to step down.

-However, other Republicans pleaded with dissenters on their side of the aisle to get on board the operation, chief amongst them Gingrich himself, as uh reported by the Atlanta paper.
+However, other Republicans pleaded with dissenters on their side of the aisle to get on board the operation, chief amongst them Gingrich himself.

-Quote anybody who saw the bombings in Kenya and Tanzania, anyone who saw the coffins come home would not ask such a question, said Gingrich, referring to the twelve Americans killed in the embassy bombings.
+Quote, anybody who saw the bombings in Kenya and Tanzania, anyone who saw the coffins come home, would not ask such a question, said Gingrich, referring to the 12 Americans killed in the embassy bombings.

-In fact, uh Boston Globe, August 23rd, 98, Gingrich did everything within his power to head off Republican criticism of these attacks.
+In fact, Boston Globe August 23rd, 98, Gingrich did everything within his power to head off Republican criticism of these attacks.

-And even in the end, both Spectre and Coates got on board the operation after reviewing the intelligence or may information collected on bin Laden, Spector said, I think the President acted properly.
+And even in the end, both Specter and Coates got on board the operation after reviewing the intelligence information collected on bin Laden.

-For the first time since taking office in ninety three, the Clinton administration has responded with some measure of Syrian seriousness to an act of terror against the United States.
+For the first time since taking office in 93, the Clinton administration has responded with some measure of seriousness to an act of terror against the United States.

 So Thursday's bombing is a small step in the right direction.